Step 4: Choosing Keywords for SEO Relevance

 - Search suggestions: One of the best ways to find keyword combinations is to start typing your main keywords in a Google or Bing search box.
 As you type, a drop-down list appears of frequently searched terms with those characters.
 Use that to find even more keyword variations (if they appropriately describe your content).

 - Related content: In general, the more in-depth you can be on a subject, the more a semantic search engine will consider you a subject matter expert.
 So include related facts and bits of information about a page's keyword topic, as appropriate.

 Sort Your Keywords

 One way to determine the importance of a keyword is to view its search volume.
-As we said in the previous SEO tutorial step (on competitive analysis), search volume shouldn't be the only reason to select a keyword.
+As we said in the previous SEO tutorial lesson (on competitive analysis), search volume shouldn't be the only reason to select a keyword.
 But comparing the relative search activity of different keywords does help you prioritize them.
 To get a clearer picture of keyword statistics, try our free Search Engine Optimization/KSP tool.

 SEO Tools – Search Engine Optimization/KSP Tool

 The search statistics provided by this tool are daily approximations of search engine data.
 In other words, they are daily averages derived from monthly averages.
 Use the numbers as proportionate amounts of traffic.

 TIP: Roll over the figures to see demographic and category data useful for Internet marketing.